DHTMLX/gantt-docs/data/desktop/working_calendars.md

 This feature allows you to set particular working schedules for separate tasks or groups of tasks with the help of individual calendars.
 Thus you will be able to define and manage date and time for performing a particular task or a group of tasks united by some resource.

-Despite these calendars don't have visual interface, they are taken into account while calculating schedules for particular tasks.
+Despite these calendars don't have visual interface, they are taken into account while calculating schedules for separate tasks.

 To add a calendar into Gantt, you should complete three simple steps: